 First, the good news.
-At the current time of writing this (June 30, 2020), British Columbia, and especially in our Interior Health Authority region, are enjoying the lowest infection and hospitalization rates from the Coronavirus in the Western World!
-The Federal and Provincial Public Health Authorities took early and decisive action to slow the spread by the time proven measures of wearing masks in public spaces, social/physical distancing, isolation of those in contact with known infection sources, contact tracing, reducing occupancy numbers for public spaces and other measures.
+At the current time of writing this (February 18, 2021), in British Columbia, and especially in our Interior Health Authority region, we are seeing dropping infection rates with day-to-day life and activities returning to a semblance of normal!
+This has been achieved with decisive action to slow the spread by the time proven measures of wearing masks in public spaces, social/physical distancing, isolation of those in contact with known infection sources, contact tracing, reducing occupancy numbers for public spaces and other measures.
 At this time (November 24, 2022) there are no imposed public restrictions or mandates, it is left to individuals to make choices as they deem fit.

 For the latest results for the BC COVID-19 Dashboard, go here.

 Mountain Town Properties looks to extend this good news by implementing safety protocols into our business procedures to protect you, our client, and our associates.
 To review what steps we have taken as a business, select either one of our business operations listed below for details of our COVID procedures for that activity.

 • Applies to all personnel – listing and selling agents, sellers, tenants, buyers, vacation guests, maintenance workers, servicemen, cleaners, etc.